abdelaziz-mahdy/universal_video_controls/README.md

 This is the core package that provides universal video controls which can be used across different video players.
 It includes functionalities like play, pause, stop, seek, volume control, and more.
 The package is based on the `media_kit` controls and serves as a port and generalization of these controls.
 The goal is to create an abstraction that allows these controls to work with any video player backend, provided that the backend's interface is compatible with the `AbstractPlayer` class.

-### universal_video_controls_example

-This directory contains example projects and code snippets demonstrating how to integrate and use the `universal_video_controls` package.
-It serves as a practical guide for developers to understand the implementation and usage of the package.

 ### universal_video_controls_video_player